FRRouting/frr/doc/user/rpki.rst

    This command enables the RPKI configuration mode.
 Most commands that start with *rpki* can only be used in this mode.

+   This command is available either in *configure node* for default *vrf* or in *vrf node* for specific *vrf*.
 When it is used in a telnet session, leaving of this mode cause rpki to be initialized.

    Executing this command alone does not activate prefix validation.
 You need to configure at least one reachable cache server.
 See section